-A short story I wrote was chosen as runner-up in the Virgin Trains ‘Time For A Short Story’ competition.
+A short story I wrote was chosen as runner-up in The Guardian’s ‘Time For A Short Story’ competition.
 Here it is.

 He was a mechanic.
 Fingernails chocked with dirt, oil stains like tattoos up his arms.
 Except he had an excuse.
 Soap was scant.
 Swarfega had not made it to his domain.
 Lack made him inventive though.
 Necessity is the mother of etc. He could not simply look up the serial numbers of parts and order them “in two to three days”.
 Tights, chewing gum and bits of scrap had to do.

 I met him briefly in 2001.
 At least I like to think it was him.
 In the patter between cabby and fare, I knew he was going places.
 Partly because he said so.
 He said exactly that with an accent and gusto straight from American radio shows.
 But there was something else.
 His eyes glimpsed in the rear view mirror perhaps.
 Or maybe just his grubby hands and good looks.
 When I read about it I knew it was him.
 What made me certain, I remember, was when I got out, slammed the door and turned to pay.
 He sat smiling in the cab of a 1959 Buick, its bonnet blue and faded like denim and its front doors already welded shut.